So, you are trying to build a career as a freelance makeup artist. Right? That’s why you are here. Let me help you with this step-by-step guide.

 Think of a website as the beating heart of your online presence, it directs the flow of attention to your blog, social media and even your mailing list whilst also being pretty darn impressive on its own.

 Without a heart your social media presence will die.
 Don’t let it die.
 If your budget is tight it doesn’t mean that you forfeit this game, it only means getting creative.
 Very literally.

-A key point however, is making sure to personalize that domain name (website address).
+A key point, however, is making sure to personalize that domain name (website address).
 Of course a website called webbuildername.makeupartist.com is better than nothing at all but you want to be branded as a professional, right?
 A personalized domain name will do that for you.

-2. Take full profit of social media
+Take full profit from social media

 The best social media for makeup artists will be anything that can visually display your work.
 But it’s one thing for people to be able to find you, but showing them your style and quality of work is another thing entirely and it’s important to do so for many reasons.